-So to recap, GCash customer service can only be contacted in the following ways: email (email@example.com), self-help options at help.gcash.com, 2882 hotline and the most convenient Live chat from right inside the GCash app.
+So to recap, GCash customer service can only be contacted in the following ways: email (email@example.com), self-help options at help.gcash.com, 2882 hotline, and from right inside the GCash app > Submit a ticket.
 All the other Twitter accounts out there are fake and would just scam you.

 Since November last year, I’ve been using GCash whenever possible – paying bills, online and even daily purchases.
 It’s been a great experience as the service has been reliable and convenient.
 Until last Friday, March 1.

 I needed to pay for my PLDT bill and the idea of cashing in at 7-Eleven came to mind.
 At first I tried to use the Gcash app to generate a code but it failed and so I decided to use the CLiQQ stand instead.
 Walked up to the kiosk, generated a receipt, queued up at the counter, handed over the cash and walked out the 7-eleven store after taking the receipt.

 An hour has passed and already done with buying the things I needed to cook dinner, I checked my Gcash balance and my cash in has not yet been credited to my wallet.
 No confirmation SMS that the transaction was successful.

 Calmly, I searched for Gcash’s Customer Support hotline when I got home.
 Made 4 calls to 2882 yet all I got was a pre-recorded message saying that there is no one available to assist and that a call back was scheduled instead.